one-among-us/data/people/mikaela_khara/page.en.md

 Money was precisely the breaking point for Mika’s despair.

-In late August, Mika had a major meltdown.
+In late August, she tried coming out but ended up facing serious opposition.
 What started as a typical situation—family conflict, her parents not wanting her to undergo hormone replacement therapy (HRT).
 So Mika running away from home only to be brought back by the police—ended in conflict resolution at the local police station.